 A. If the phone lines are busy, simply hang up and call back a short time later.
-The voting system is capable of handling a significant volume of calls simultaneously but there is always the possibility that many voters are attempting to call in the same timeframe.
-Voters will be able to connect to the system over the course of a number of days during the voting period.
+The voting system can handle a significant volume of calls simultaneously but there is always the possibility that many electors are attempting to call in the same timeframe.
+Electors will be able to connect to the system over the course of several days during the voting period.